 What are Non-Events?

 While having coffee in a restaurant recently, I saw a man and a 14- or 15-year-old boy whom I took to be his son walk in together and order.
-Then, carrying their trays, they sat in a table near me.
-At first, they were both silent and then the boy began to speak.
+Then, carrying their trays, they sat at a table near me.
+At first, they were both silent, and then the boy began to speak.
 He spoke quite a bit.
 I couldn’t hear the words, but he seemed to be talking about something that had happened to him.
 The man occasionally nodded his head in response, but I heard him talk only once.
 The boy kept speaking.
 His head and arms were involved.
 He evidently expected responses which, other than via a nod, were not forthcoming.

 Perhaps I fantasized elements of my own life, but I imagined the boy wanting his father to answer, to engage in an exchange with him but nothing of the sort happened.
 At one point, as the boy was speaking, his father got up and went to the trash basket and dumped the contents of his tray in and waited for the boy to come do the same.
-Seeing that the meal was over from the father’s point of view, the boy got up and dumped his things into the trash and the two walked out together.
+Seeming to understand that the meal was over from the father’s point of view, the boy got up and dumped his things into the trash also and the two walked out together.

 What would happen to the memoir conversation if…

 - …you took a moment to present this informative post to your friends and family by linking this article on your social media?
 Just a click.
 It’s so easy.

 - …you reposted this article on your own blog or website?
 It’s free and you’d both have some valuable content to boost your blog’s reputation and you would be providing your readers with valuable guidance.
 For the best procedure on how to do this, click here.